DmitrySHilovsky/parabank.parasoft.com/README.md

 ### TODO:

-- Вынести все репорты и тест резалты в директорию репортс
+- Move all reports and test results to the reports directory
-- Поправить конфиги
+- Fix configs
-- Задание в тесте регистрация
+- Task in the registration test
-- Задание в тесте логин
+- Task in the login test
-- Отрефакторить импорты: библиотеки - большие компонеты - зависимые компоненты - типы - сортировка в одном типе по алфавиту
+- Refactor imports: libraries - large components - dependent components - types - sorting in one type alphabetically
-- Задание в рестрация пэйдж
+- Restoration page task
-- Вынести в константы ссылки на страницы
+- Move links to pages into constants
-- Поправить xpath в шапуле
+- Correct xpath in shapool
-- Добавить тест кейс для отправки денег между счетами
+- Add a test case to send money between accounts

-- Удалить коменты и все ненужные файлы
+- Delete comments and all unnecessary files